wp-plugins/ad-injection/readme.txt

 = Search engines only mode (restrict by referrer) =

-You can specify that ads should only be shown to search engine visitors, or to visitors from defined referring websites - e.g. Facebook, Wikipedia, etc. This will give your regular visitors (who are unlikely to click your ads) a better experience of your site.
+You can specify that ads should only be shown to search engine visitors, or to visitors from defined referring websites - e.g. Facebook, Wikipedia, Twitter, etc. This will give your regular visitors (who are unlikely to click your ads) a better experience of your site.
 You can define which search engines or referring sites see your adverts.
 A visitor who enters the site by one of these referrers will see ads for the next hour.

 = Ads on old posts only =